Netacea/cloudflare-worker-template-typescript/README.md

 - `npm run dev:local` - alias for `wrangler dev --local` - live preview of your code in a cloudflare sandbox - accessible from only your machine.

 ## ☁ Publishing

+The integration must be built with webpack before deployment via wrangler.
-`npm run publish` is your friend.
-This will publish to your Cloudflare distribution
+You can do this yourself by running `npm run build`, or use `npm run publish` to build with webpack and publish to your Cloudflare distribution in one command.

 ## ❗ Issues
 If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/Netacea/cloudflare-worker-template-typescript/issues).
 If the problem is with Wrangler, please file an issue [here](https://github.com/cloudflare/workers-sdk/tree/main/packages/wrangler).